zstyblik/grafana.org/source/blog/2015-01-12-grafana2-the-future-and-raintank.md

 ---
-title: Grafana one year anniversary and plans for 2015
+title: Grafana 2.0, the future, and raintank
 author: Torkel Ödegaard
-published_on: January 8, 2015
+published_on: January 13, 2015
 ---